frederickluser/ecic/README.md

 show how to construct the counterfactual $Y(0)$.
 This extends to the case with multiple cohorts and periods, where every not-yet-treated cohort is a valid comparison group.

 Since we cannot simply average Quantile Treatment Effects, we must first store the empirical CDF of $Y(1)$ and $Y(0)$ for every two-by-two case.
-Note that, therefore, we cannot estimate a QTE for units treated in the first (no pre-period) and last period (no comparison cohort) and have to skip small cohorts (default `nMin = 40`) as we need more observations to estimate QTEs compared to an average effect.
+Note that, therefore, we cannot estimate a quantile treatment effect for units treated in the first (no pre-treatment period) and last period (no comparison cohort) and have to skip small cohorts (default `nMin = 40`) as we need more observations to estimate quantile treatment effects compared to an average effect.

 ### Aggregation
 Next, I aggregate all estimated CDFs to get the plug-in estimates of $Y(1)$ and $Y(0)$, weighting for the cohort sizes.